Paaru (Kannada TV series)

 Paaru is an Indian Kannada language drama series airing on Zee Kannada from 3 December 2018.
 The show is an official remake of Zee Telugu's TV series Muddha Mandaram.
-It stars Sharath Padmanabhan, Vinaya Prasad and Mokshitha Pai in lead roles.
+One of the longest running Kannada television soap opera, the series stars Sharath Padmanabhan, Vinaya Prasad and Mokshitha Pai in lead roles.

 Summary

 The story revolves around Akhilandeshwari, an arrogant and rich woman.
 Things change when Paaru, a poor village girl, comes to live at her house.